opendocsg/slw-judgments-backfill/2017_SGHCR_20/report.md

 16     It bears emphasis that the Court of Three Judges stated that “[m]any, if not all” of its findings were premised on _objective_ facts, as contained in the Agreement and the Power of Attorney ( _Leong Pek Gan_ at [98]).
 Indeed, while Ms Leong sought to undermine the Defendants’ credibility by highlighting inconsistencies in their evidence, the Court of Three Judges did not see it necessary to delve further into this, precisely because it was satisfied that its findings were premised on _objective_ facts ( _Leong Pek Gan_ at [98]).

 17     In the circumstances, the Court of Three Judges was satisfied that due cause for disciplinary action against Ms Leong had been shown and that the charges against her had been proved _beyond reasonable doubt_ ( _Leong Pek Gan_ at [99]).
-The Court of Three Judges thereafter imposed upon her a term of suspension of two-and-a-half years ( _Law Society of Singapore v Leong Pek Gan_ [2016] 5 SLR 1131 at [19]).
+The Court of Three Judges thereafter imposed upon her a term of suspension of two-and-a-half years ( _Law Society of Singapore v Leong Pek Gan_ <span class="citation">[2016] 5 SLR 1131</span> at [19]).

 18     Subsequent to _Leong Pek Gan_ , the Defendants sought leave from Aedit Abdullah JC for further arguments regarding the Consent Judgment.
 On 3 May 2017, they succeeded in setting aside the Consent Judgment.
 In brief oral grounds, Aedit Abdullah JC stated as follows: